Dr Andy Newing

 My work is regularly presented at academic conferences and industry events, recent presentations include:

-• 'Inferring dwelling occupancy patterns from high temporal resolution water metering data'.
-Presentation (delivered by Jacob van Alwon) at the Annual Conference of the Regional Science Association International British and Irish Section, Stirling Court Hotel, Stirling, 5th-7th July 2022.
+• ‘Inferring dwelling occupancy patterns from high temporal resolution water metering data’.
+Presentation (delivered by Owen Hibbert) at the AAG Annual Meeting, Denver, 23rd – 28th April 2023.

 • 'Geographical accessibility of COVID-19 vaccination sites in England'.
 Presentation delivered at the Annual Conference of the Regional Science Association International British and Irish Section, Stirling Court Hotel, Stirling, 5th-7th July 2022.